Sagar-Satra/Group-Study-Application/README.md

 - Total Pokemon collected is tracked per user (each assignment counts as +1)
 - 15 different Pokemon families with 3 evolution stages each
 - Pokemon evolves automatically based on study time:
-  - Stage 1 -> Stage 2: 30 minutes (ideally but for testing 1 min)
+  - Stage 1 → Stage 2: 30 minutes (accelerated to seconds for demo)
-  - Stage 2 -> Stage 3: 60 minutes total
+  - Stage 2 → Stage 3: 60 minutes total (accelerated for demo)
 - Visual progress bar showing evolution progress
 - Real-time Pokemon display with image updates for all participants in the room